Managing human rights

 Vodafone is currently Chair of the Joint Audit Cooperation (JAC) initiative, an association of telecommunications operators established to improve ethical, labour and environmental standards in the information and communications technology (ICT) supply chain.

-Vodafone is a member of JAC’s industry task force on human rights.
+Vodafone is also a member of JAC’s industry task force on human rights.
 The task force tackles risks in the downstream supply chains of the telecoms industry and meets to understand the actions needed to engage suppliers, and to review JAC’s approach to due diligence.

 UN Global Compact